seibert-media/linchpin-display/README.md

-# Confluence info-beamer node
+# Linchpin info-beamer node

-This node displays the latest news of „Corporate News“ Plugin for Confluence and Linchpin.
+This node displays the latest news of „Corporate News“ Plugin for Linchpin.

 ![Example content from demonstration.linchpin-intranet.com](example.png)